 paradise.
 And over time this led me into the realization that Jackson Hole

-Grand Expeditions would become an avenue to express my experience
+Grand Expeditions would become an avenue to express my experiences

-and my passion for this land onto others.
+and my passion for this paradise onto others.

 I have hiked the many trails and mountains of the Adirondacks, the Smokies and the Colorado Rockies... but it wasn't until I visited Jackson Hole that winter of 1998, that I knew I wanted to live here for the rest of my life.
 There are no bad days here.
 That is the beauty of this land.
 And that is why many are drawn to this place.